 Singleness, What is it Good For?

 There is a song that emerged in 1970 during the Vietnam War with a catchy hook that becomes a singable anthem.
 The hook simply goes, “War, what is it good for?
 Absolutely nothing!”
-The songwriter goes on to highlight that war brings nothing to benefit those involved but brings only destruction, loss of life, and tears to mother’s eyes.
+The songwriter goes on to highlight that war brings nothing to benefit those involved but destruction, loss of life, and tears to mother’s eyes.
 In essence, the singer declares that war only ever brings pain, that war is incapable of bringing joy.

-However, what I’ve learned, especially over the past two years, is that there is a peculiar joy and beauty to singleness.
+However, what I’ve learned – especially over the past two years – is that there is a peculiar joy and beauty to singleness.
 I’ve again tinkered with the lyrics in my mind and shifted them to the melody of “Singleness, what is it good for?
 Absolutely everything!”

 Good For Killing Sin and Savoring Christ

 So what is singleness good for?
 There are a multiplicity of answers.
 One, singleness displays that Christ truly does completely satisfy and fulfill us.
 That our hymnal singing is not vain when we cry out that Christ is enough.
 Second, and being rooted in the first, singleness opposes our culture’s belief that sex is the apex of human experience and that sex qualifies the genuineness of one’s personhood.
 Singleness raises high the banner that to be truly human is to be united with Christ, not sexually united with a partner.
 Finally, as Paul emphatically highlights, singleness is a treasure because it allows us to pursue the Lord single-mindedly with undivided devotion (1 Cor.
 7:35).
 Is our view of God big enough to believe these?
+Do we need to repent of our idolatry of relationships?

 In his book, Not Yet Married: The Pursuit of Joy in Singleness and Dating, Marshall Segal writes, “We’re so focused on finding love that we get distracted from killing sin” (85).
 In an American church culture that seems to play timid when addressing sin on a personal level, we need to take Segal’s words, read them several times over, and really examine ourselves with soberness.